 However, there is a major detraction from the book.
 With a children's book, especially one made for very young children, rhythm is everything.
 Any parent, or anyone who has experience with reading to little kids when you're half asleep at a weird time of day, knows that a really good children's book needs to be one that flows naturally.
 A poetic children's book needs to have good rhythm, and sadly, this book's rhythm is so sporadic that I had a very difficult time following it.
 Add a couple of forced rhymes, and it gets even more difficult to read.
 Also, there is one historical inconsistency, as well, where the author mentions the "Christian faith."
 The followers of Jesus were not called "Christians" until later in the Bible, in the Book of Acts.
 This is a minor historical issue that also detracts from the overall message of the story.

 The problems with the book are a real shame, because you can tell the love that the author and the artist have for the story.
 The heartfelt care behind it shows, even though the rhythm of the rhyme scheme is off.
 But all in all, it's a story about God's love overcoming problems, and shining in the life of a man that no one else would give a chance.

 Hello!
-I am Dakota Love, and I am an indie author, blogger, and freelance proofreader.
+I am Dakota Love, and I am an indie author, blogger, and book reviewer.
 I have published over forty indie titles, including "The Allies: Family and Friends", "The Guardian of Freedom", and "Coyote Stories: Legends of a Manitou."
 I love nothing better than to discover new stories.